 If you’re one of the savvy few who has managed to make it to that coveted plateau that most people strive a lifetime to reach, it’s vital to find strategies that make the most of the money you’ve saved.
 For many retirees, the fear of running out of money is their greatest worry.
 They don’t know how to stretch their Social Security benefit to pay all their bills, or they are uncertain about how often, or how much, they can dip into their individual retirement account or other retirement savings.

-Check out these four easy steps that stretch your retirement budget and hopefully save you some extra money for retirement!
+Check out these four easy steps to save during retirement!

 After retirement, holding onto what money you have, becomes even more important, meaning that for most people, this isn’t the time to indulge in high-risk investments.
 Make an appointment to go over your current portfolio and consider moving any funds wrapped up in risky investments to something safer such as fixed annuities.
 With a fixed annuity, your principal investment is guaranteed.
 And if you mix immediate and deferred annuities, you can receive payouts on portions of your money while the rest collects interest.
 Now that’s making your money work for you.